Women-only passenger car

 Women-only passenger cars are railway or subway cars intended for women only.
-They are a result of sexual segregation in some societies, but also can result from attempts to reduce sexual harassment and assault such as groping.
+They are a result of sexual segregation in some societies, often resulting from attempts to reduce sexual harassment and assault such as groping.

 Africa

 Egypt

 On all Cairo Metro trains, the middle two cars (4th and 5th) and the foremost car in all Alexandrian trams are reserved for women (the 5th car in the Cairo Metro becomes mixed use after 21:00).
 These cars are used as an option for women who do not wish to ride with men in the same car; however, women can still ride other cars freely.
 This policy was introduced for protection of women from sexual harassment by men.

 Americas

 Brazil

 In April 2006, the Rio de Janeiro Metro implemented the mandate established by state law.
 It was passed in the previous month to have dedicated passenger cars for women to avoid sexual harassment.
-For trains with six passenger cars, one subway car is marked with pink colors as exclusive for women, and the women-only restriction applies from Monday through Friday during the rush hours, between 6:00 and 9:00 and between 17:00 and 20:00.
+For trains with six passenger cars, one subway car is marked with pink colors as exclusive for women, and the women-only restriction applies from Monday through Friday during the rush hours, between 06:00 and 09:00 and between 17:00 and 20:00.
 There is metro police enforcement to prevent men from boarding the dedicated passenger car, and the platform has a sign on the floor indicating the boarding point for women-only cars.

 A similar policy was implemented at São Paulo Metro between October 1995 and September 1997, but the Companhia Paulista de Trens Metropolitanos (CPTM) decided not to continue after some complaints by married couples and to avoid any possible contravention of article 5 of the Brazilian Constitution, that guarantees equality among citizens.